The Early Industrialists in Flintshire

 copper, iron & zinc smelting and coal ... all added impetus to the development of the Dee wharfs & the

-of liverpool ... and
+of Liverpool ... and

 all touched the industrial development of rural Cheshire at

-There were no mines and no smelting at Acton Bridge but there was water power, river transport and intimate trade connections with the Flintshire entrepreneurs via the Liverpool merchants -
+There were no mines and no smelting at Acton Bridge but there was water power, river transport and intimate trade connections with the Liverpool merchants who knew all about the Flintshire entrepreneurs ...
+Flintshire was in the thick of it ... why?

 In 1798 Richard Warner in 'A second walk through Wales' described the scene -